 Within the life cycle of any building, there will always be a requirement for maintenance work to be undertaken which can range from relatively minor items through to projects of considerable expenditure.
 As with a green field project, these larger maintenance projects require considerable planning, detailing and expert management to ensure successful outcomes.

 Maintenance projects are driven by a range of different requirements such as the recommendations from a maintenance plan, a new owners requirements or to hold or attract lessees.
-Obtaining independent professional advice is well worth while and offers significant benefits over dealing with subcontractors directly.
+Obtaining professional advice is well worth while and offers significant benefits over dealing with subcontractors directly.
 Our clients receive a detailed scope of work with budgets, a project plan, formal contractual documentation, a professional procurement process, site observation, financial management and a professional ‘close out’ process.